2014 – 2015

 102 Introduction to Tactical Leadership (1) This course overviews leadership fundamentals such as setting direction, problem solving, listening, presenting briefs, providing feedback, and using effective writing skills.
 Cadets explore leadership values, attributes, skills, and actions in practical, hands-on, and interactive exercises.
 Continued emphasis is placed on recruitment and retention of cadets.
 Cadre role models and building stronger relationships among the cadets through common experience and practical interaction are critical aspects of the course.

 113 Army Physical Readiness Training (1) This course is designed to provide the necessary information and skills to enable the cadet to participate in and lead fitness activities safely and effectively, which is essential to the Army way of life.
 This will include discussion of fitness principles and practical application of techniques discussed.
 The course will investigate methods of improving muscular strength and endurance, cardio respiratory fitness, flexibility, and body composition.
 COREQ: MSI 201 or 202.
+This course may be taken again for credit.

 201 Innovative Team Leadership (2) This course explores creative and innovative tactical leadership strategies and styles by examining team dynamics and two historical theories that form the Army leadership framework (trait and behavior theories).
 Cadets practice aspects of personal motivation and team building through planning, executing, and assessing team exercises and participating in leadership labs.
 Focus is on developing knowledge of leadership values and attributes through an understanding of Army rank, structure, and duties, as well as the basic aspects of land navigation and squad tactics.
 Case studies provide tangible context for learning the Soldier’s Creed and Warrior Ethos as they apply in the contemporary operating environment.